-8. Evidence-Based Practice: Integration of research and clinical expertise in the context of patient factors.

-8A.
-Knowledge and Application of Evidence-Based Practi ce Applies knowledge of evidence-based practice, including empirical bases of assessment, intervention, and other psychological applications, clinical expertise, and client 0 1 2 [N/O] 3 4 preferences [N/O] 9.
-Assessment: Assessment and diagnosis of problems, capabindividuals, groups, and/or organizations. oilities and l issues associated with 9A.
+8. Evidence-Based Practice: Integration of research and clin factors. nical exper tise in t he context of patie nt 8A.
+Knowledge and Application of Evidence-Based Practi ice Applies knowledge of evidence-based practice, including empirical bases of assessment, intervention, and other psychological applications, clinical expertise, and client preferences 0 1 2 [N/O] 3 4 9.
+Assessment: Assessment and diagnosis of problems, capal individuals, groups, and/or organizations. bilities and l issues associated with 9A.
 Knowledge of Measurement and Psychometrics Selects assessment measures with attention to issues of reliability and validity 0 1 2 [N/O] 3 4 9B.
 Knowledge of Assessment Methods Demonstrates awareness of the strengths and limitations of administration, scoring and interpretation of traditional assessment measures as well as related technological advances 0 1 2 [N/O] 3 4 9C.
 Application of Assessment Methods Selects appropriate assessment measures to answer diagnostic question 0 1 2 [N/O] 3 4 9D.
 Diagnosis Applies concepts of normal/abnormal behavior to case formulation and diagnosis in the context of stages of human development and diversity 0 1 2 [N/O] 3 4 9E.
 Conceptualization and Recommendations Utilizes systematic approaches of gathering data to inform clinical decision-making 0 1 2 [N/O] 3 4 9F.
-Communication of Assessment Findings Writes adequate assessment reports and progress notes and communicates assessment findings verbally to client 0 1 2 [N/O] 3 4 health and well-be ing of 10A.
+Communication of Assessment Findings Writes adequate assessment reports and progress notes and communicates assessment findings verbally to client 0 1 2 [N/O] 3 4

+10. Intervention: Interventions designed to alleviate sufferindividuals, groups, and/or organizations. ng and to p romote health and well-be ing of 10A.
 Intervention planning Formulates and conceptualizes cases and plans interventions utilizing at least one consistent theoretical orientation 0 1 2 [N/O] 3 4 10B.
 Skills Displays clinical skills 0 1 2 [N/O] 3 4 10C.
 Intervention Implementation Implements evidence-based interventions 0 1 2 [N/O] 3 4 10D.
 Progress Evaluation Evaluates treatment progress and modifies treatment planning as indicated, utilizing established outcome measures 0 1 2 [N/O] 3 4 11.
-Consultation: The ability to provide expert guidance or p client's needs or goals. profession al assist ance in resp ponse to) a 11A.
-Role of Consultant Demonstrates knowledge of the consultant's role and its unique features as distinguished from other professional roles (such as therapist, supervisor, teacher) 0 1 2 [N/O] 3 Totes (such as therapist, supervisor, teacher) 4 11B.
-Addressing Referral Question 4 0 1 2 [N/O] 3 4 11B.
-Addressing Referral Question Demonstrates knowledge of and ability to select appropriate means of assessment to answer referral 0 1 2 3 11B.
-Addressing Referral Question Demonstrates knowledge of and ability to select appropriate means of assessment to answer referral questions 0 1 2 3 11B.
+Consultation: The ability to provide expert guidance or client's needs or goals. professiona al assist ance in res onse to a 11A.
+Role of Consultant Demonstrates knowledge of the consultant's role and its unique features as distinguished from other professional roles (such as therapist, supervisor, teacher) 0 1 2 [N/O] 3 4 • 4 11B.
+Addressing Referral Question 4 11B.
+Addressing Referral Question Demonstrates knowledge of and ability to select appropriate means of assessment to answer referral 0 1 2 [N/O] 3 4 11B.
+Addressing Referral Question Demonstrates knowledge of and ability to select appropriate means of assessment to answer referral questions 0 1 3 11B.
 Addressing Referral Question Demonstrates knowledge of and ability to select appropriate means of assessment to answer referral questions 11C.
-Communication of Consultation Findings Identifies literature and knowledge about process of 2 [N/O] 2 - 4
+Communication of Consultation Findings Identifies literature and knowledge about process of 0 1 3 [N/O] 4